 美濃 Tradition

 The Mino tradition, centred on the town of Seki in Mino Province (modern Gifu Prefecture), is the dominant sword-making tradition of the late Muromachi period and the principal supplier of blades to the armies of Japan’s century of civil war.
-It is not a school of refinement — it is a school of production, competence, and martial functionality.
-The single most important thing a collector should understand is that Mino blades were made in enormous quantities for soldiers, not collectors, and that honest examples are significantly undervalued relative to their historical significance and martial character.
+Refinement was never the point.
+Mino was a tradition of production and martial competence, and it is worth remembering why: these blades were made in enormous quantities for soldiers rather than collectors.
+Sound examples remain undervalued today relative to their place in history and the fighting character they carry.

 History and lineage